knockout/knockout/documentation/custom-bindings-controlling-descendant-bindings.md

 ### Example: Supplying additional values to descendant bindings

-Normally, bindings that use `controlsDescendantBindings` will also call `ko.applyBindingsToDescendants(someBindingContext, elem)` to apply the descendant bindings against some modified binding context.
+Normally, bindings that use `controlsDescendantBindings` will also call `ko.applyBindingsToDescendants(someBindingContext, elem, true)` to apply the descendant bindings against some modified binding context.
 For example, you could have a binding called `withProperties` that attaches a some extra properties to the binding context that will then be available to all descendant bindings:

     ko.bindingHandlers.withProperties = {
         init: function(element, valueAccessor, allBindingsAccessor, viewModel, bindingContext) {
             // Make a modified binding context, with a extra properties, and apply it to descendant elements var newProperties = valueAccessor(),
                 innerBindingContext = bindingContext.extend(newProperties);
-            ko.applyBindingsToDescendants(innerBindingContext, element);
+            ko.applyBindingsToDescendants(innerBindingContext, element, true);

-            // Also tell KO *not* to bind the descendants itself, otherwise they will be bound twice return { 'controlsDescendantBindings': true };
+            // Also tell KO *not* to bind the descendants itself, otherwise they will be bound twice return { controlsDescendantBindings: true };
         }
     };